 This blog is primarily about answering questions sent to me—if I am able and willing to do so.
-I receive questions anonymously via the blog platform or by email from people I know.
+I receive questions anonymously via the blog platform or from people I know by email.
 Not all questions need an essay-type answer.
 So I decided to have a post here in which I respond to questions with just a brief answer.
 The most recent one is on top.
 I have also set up a post exclusively dedicated to answering briefly questions about communion practices, some of which previously appeared here.